Memoir

 — Rumi

-For years, I’ve chased this annihilation through orgasm, but only if I feel a connection.
-Connections were what I built during my time in Naples.
-And in those connections, I experienced la petite mort (“the little death”) in the arms of women who gave me their trust.
+Connections were all that I built during my time in Naples.
+And in those connections, I experienced la petite mort in the arms of women who sought their own little death.

 Eckhart saw Hell too.
 He said, ‘The only thing that burns in Hell is the part of you that won’t let go of your life, your memories, your attachments.
 They burn ’em all away.
 But they’re not punishing you, they’re freeing your soul.
 If you’re frightened of dying and you’re holding on, you’ll see devils tearing your life away.
 But if you’ve made your peace, then the devils are really angels, freeing you from the earth.’